nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `UPDATE` `Task Index` `FROM` date /date time - Changes existing deadline to event starting from specified date/time to current due time<br>

 ##### Existing event
-Format: `UPDATE` `Task Index` `FROM` date / time / date time - Changes existing event start date/time to specified date/time without changing other fields<br>
+Format: `UPDATE` `Task Index` `FROM` date / time / date time<br>
+> Changes existing event start date/time to specified date/time without changing other fields<br>
-*When only a date is provided, automatically assign Start Time to be 0000hrs Format:`UPDATE` `Task Index` `TO` date / time / date time - Changes existing event end date/time to specified date/time without changing other fields<br>
+> * When only a date is provided, automatically assign Start Time to be 0000hrs Format:`UPDATE` `Task Index` `TO` date / time / date time<br>
+> Changes existing event end date/time to specified date/time without changing other fields<br>
-*When only a date is provided, automatically assign End Time to be 2359hrs
+> * When only a date is provided, automatically assign End Time to be 2359hrs

 Sample Update event task time: